Physician Assistant Studies (Master of Science)Offered by: Physician Assistant Studies

 - Medical Terminology (at least 1 credit)+

 - A grade of "C" or better will be required for all prerequisite biology and chemistry courses.

 - Official transcripts from any college/university where credits have been earned.

 - Completion of 100 hours or more of community service and/or service learning satisfied through any type of purposeful VOLUNTEER activity or event that benefits the community.
-Hours MUST be completed prior to submission of application.
-Community Service Form (Electronic Form)
+Hours MUST be completed prior to on campus interview.

 - Completion of 40 hours or more of clinical experience, exposure, or shadowing.
 Of these hours, at least 16 must be with at least two different Physician Assistants in at least two different areas of medicine.
-Hours MUST be completed prior to submission of application.
-Clinical Experience Form (Electronic Form)
+Hours MUST be completed prior to on campus interview.

 - At least two letters of recommendation (one from a health care provider, particularly a Physician Assistant, highly recommended).